DevonEJ/horse_racing_etl_redshift_spark/README.md

 ### Input Data Schemas

-*The 'Horses for Courses' datasets used in this project were downloaded originally from [data.world](https://data.world/sya/horses-for-courses) Also Tipster Bets - https://data.world/data-society/horse-racing-tipster-bets*
+*The 'Horses for Courses' datasets used in this project were downloaded originally from [data.world](https://data.world/sya/horses-for-courses) and [Tipster Bets](https://data.world/data-society/horse-racing-tipster-bets)*

 #### CSV Files